Chad Driving Advice and Car Hire Info

 Driving in Chad

+Most western countries advise against any travel to much of Chad, and only essential travel to other parts of the country including the capital N’Djamena.
 Not surprisingly the UK Foreign Office strongly advise against renting a car and driving abroad in Chad.
-Their section on driving states -You should avoid all travel to eastern Chad, where there has historically been rebel activity and there is a risk of indiscriminate banditry.
-The area is also renowned for its roadblocks, which are frequently used to facilitate car-jackings, some of which have proved fatal.For travel outside the capital, you require authorisation from the Ministry of the Interior, which is normally granted without difficulty after a few days.
-But roads are poor and often impassable during the rainy season (July-October), especially in the south.
+There is a high risk of car jacking anywhere outside the capital and it’s advised to use a police or military escort when travelling anywhere.
+You should obtain authorisation from the Ministry of the Interior before travelling outside the capital.
+Roads are poor and often impassable during the rainy season (July-October), especially in the south.
+The country has 44,000 KM of roads and only 260km are paved!
 Heavy rains have resulted in major flooding in many areas, particularly in the south and east.
 You should travel in convoy, keep doors locked and carry spare fuel and supplies.
-Due to the activity of highway bandits, you should not travel by road after dark.
+Due to the activity of highway bandits, you should not travel by road at all after dark.
 Police checkpoints are common: you may be asked to show your passport, driving licence and vehicle registration documents.

 Chad Car Rental